Strange And Mysterious Details You Might Not Know About The Terracotta Warriors

 Clay hands, bronze weapons

-Not only did archaeologists find a trove of bronze weapons, but they unearthed bronze chariots, as well.
-Terracotta drivers mount these bronze chariots, while bronze horses pull them.
-Other horses at the site are made from clay like the warriors themselves.
-And much like the rest of the figures at the site, these cavalry sets were meant to imitate real components of Emperor Qin Shi Huang's army.
-On that note, the site doesn't only contain military figures, but also bronze birds surrounded by terracotta musicians playing instruments.
+Archaeologists didn't just find a trove of bronze weapons — they unearthed bronze chariots, as well.
+Terracotta drivers mount these bronze chariots while bronze horses pull them.
+Other horses at the site are made from clay, like the warriors themselves.
+Much like the rest of the figures at the site, these cavalry sets were meant to imitate real components of Emperor Qin Shi Huang's army.
+On that note, in addition to military figures, the site also contains bronze birds surrounded by terracotta musicians playing instruments.
 It definitely seems like the emperor was hoping for a little rest and relaxation in the afterlife to go along with warfare and protection.

 [Featured image by Difference engine via Wikimedia Commons | Cropped and scaled | CC BY-SA 4.0 DEED]